EwilsonS/Fitness/README.md

 ## Guest Login
 * email: guest@gmail.com
-* password: 12345
+* password: 123456

-Project fitness is a full stack node/mysql app designed for users to create workouts and track progress.
+Project fitness is a full stack node/mysql app designed for users to create/share workouts and track progress.

 ### Under the hood
 * Node